Fayetteville, Arkansas: Civil War and Reconstruction

 Newspapers were established early; in 1859, Elias Cornelius Boudinot, a young half-Cherokee attorney, and James Pettigrew founded The Arkansan.
 The Fayetteville Weekly Democrat began publishing in 1868.
-It later developed as the Northwest Arkansas Times, and is still in print today.
+It later became the Northwest Arkansas Times and is still in print.
 The Fayetteville Schools District was founded on March 20, 1871, as the first independent school district in Arkansas.
 The public school system was established by the Reconstruction era legislature; before the war, all education was private.
 Arkansas had struggled with a state banking crisis, resulting in the illegality of banking until 1868.
-Following the reinstatement, the Stark Bank became the first bank in the state in 1872, becoming the William McIlroy Bank four years later.
-This institution remains today as Arvest Bank.
+After the reinstatement of banking, the Stark Bank became the first bank in the state in 1872, becoming the William McIlroy Bank four years later.
+The institution remains as Arvest Bank.

 School integration

-In 1954, a few days after Charleston, Fayetteville was the second school district in the southern United States to implement school integration in response to Brown v.
+In 1954, Charleston, Arkansas was the first school district in the southern United States to implement school integration in response to Brown v.
 Board of Education.
+A few days later Fayetteville, to the north of Charleston, was the second school district in the southern United States to integrate schools after the Supreme Court of the United States decision.

 Geography

 Topography

-Fayetteville is located in the Boston Mountains, a subset of The Ozarks which runs through Northwest Arkansas, southern Missouri, and Eastern Oklahoma.
+Fayetteville is in the Boston Mountains, a subset of the Ozarks which runs through Northwest Arkansas, southern Missouri, and Eastern Oklahoma.
 The rocks of the Boston Mountains were formed when sandstones and shales were deposited on top of the Springfield Plateau during the Pennsylvanian Period.
 In the Fayetteville area, following uplift during the Ouachita orogeny, the sediments were eroded to expose the Mississippian limestone formations of the Springfield Plateau, while south of Fayetteville the remaining deeply eroded Pennsylvanian sediments form the steep Boston Mountains.

 Fayetteville is also the namesake of the Fayetteville Shale, a geological formation which has recently become an epicenter for natural gas extraction by hydraulic fracturing.